 Anyone working with SQL Server, whether a DBA, a database developer, or a BI developer, should know at least the basics of T-SQL.
 So this review should not be too difficult for most people.

-To prepare myself, I started with the formation of MVA (https://mva.microsoft.com/en-US/training-courses/querying-microsoft-sql-server-2012-databases-jump-start-8241).
+To prepare, I started with the MVA training (https://mva.microsoft.com/en-US/training-courses/querying-microsoft-sql-server-2012-databases-jump-start-8241).
 I can absolutely recommend this training to everyone to get a good level with the windowing features in SQL Server.
 Next, I read MSDN articles on new T-SQL features like TRY_PARSE, LANCER and LAG / LEAD.
 MSDN gives a good overview.

 The exam may contain questions that require you to write code.